How to Fix Slow External Hard Drive on Mac Without Losing Data - Qiling

 Other Mac external hard drive speedup tips

-3. Visual effects Turning Off: Turning off the visual effects on Mac OS can also useful in improving the performance of an external drive.
+3. Visual effects Turning Off: Turning off visual effects on a Mac can also improve the performance of an external drive.

 Related Articles